 Our finance meetings have not always been plain sailing!
 Sometimes we fall out and argue during them, sometimes they bring up strong emotions and sometimes we just get grumpy!

 Here are some of the most common mistakes we have seen made and made ourselves.
 We are sharing this to help you understand that it is normal and healthy to have disagreements and that it happens to the best of us!

-Actively Listen with Patience - Communication is key, it is important that if you are doing this with others that everyone feels that they are being heard.
-It is about actively listening, collaborating together and removing any sense of hierarchy in these discussions, even if someone is earning more than the other, that doesn’t mean that by default they are in charge and what they say is final.
+Actively Listen with Patience - Communication is key.
+It is important that if you are doing this with others that everyone feels that they are being heard.
+It is about actively listening, collaborating together and removing any sense of hierarchy in these discussions.
+Even if someone is earning more than the other person, that doesn’t mean that by default they are in charge and what they say is final.
 Everyone needs to feel like they are being heard so ask the questions and give every person there the chance to answer.
 Healthy discussions and debates can lead to the best solutions.
 This might be Alan's biggest challenge as he always wants to jump to the answer.